The Many Variations of Hot Yoga: Which is Right for You?

 Today, there are several yoga styles practiced in the west.
-Hot yoga is one of these styles that have its roots in Hatha yoga and it is based on the philosophy that says practicing yoga in a heated environment can help a yogi to achieve more benefits then practicing in room temperature.
-Benefits like reducing anxiety and stress are good with all yoga practice but maybe especially when practicing hot yoga and particularly good for the heart and lungs.
+Hot yoga is one of these styles, with its roots in Hatha Yoga.
+It is based on the philosophy that practicing yoga in a heated environment can help a yogi achieve more benefits than practicing at room temperature.
+Benefits like reducing anxiety and stress are good with all yoga practice but maybe, especially when practicing hot yoga, and particularly good for the heart and lungs.

 During a hot yoga class, the yoga studio is usually heated up to 40 C (105 f), and the humidity level is increased to 40 %.
-So be ready to sweat and be challenged both mentally and physically during your hot yoga class.
+So be ready to sweat and be mentally and physically challenged during your hot yoga class.

 So…why use heat?